APPLICATIONS OPEN ON 26 MARCH 2025

 SELECTION CRITERIA

-2. What is your past history in this field and what motivated your initial interest?
+- What is your past history in this field, and what motivated your initial interest?

-5. Please outline and describe your eligibility (max 500 words) in relation to Your role as a Nurse Practitioner Student
+- Please outline and describe your eligibility (max 500 words) in relation to your role as a Nurse Practitioner Student

 TIME FRAMES:

-• Recipients will be notified by the 15 July to enable booking of transport and accommodation for attendance at the ACNP National Conference, 12-14 October 2023
+- Recipients will be notified by 16 July 2025 to enable booking of transport and accommodation for attendance at the 2025 ACNP National Conference, to be held 29-31 October 2025 at the National Convention Centre, Canberra, ACT.

 JUDGING: